pbrdmn/brd.mn/src/articles/preparing-for-performance-reviews/index.md

 ## Preparing for the review

 1. Identify key performance criteria
-2. Look for opportunities to take on work covering these areas
+2. Seek opportunities work in the key areas
-3. Document this work as evidence of delivering impact in these key areas
+3. Document your impact in the key areas
-4. Present each requirement of the desired role with one or more examples of recent work
+4. Demonstrating your impact in each key area

 ## Identify key performance criteria